The Complete Ecommerce SEO Guide for Beginners

 "Dog Toys & Puppy Toys: Low Prices (Free Shipping)" title tag highlighted on search results

-Here are some quick tips:
+Here are some quick tips for writing better meta descriptions:

-• Cap your meta description length at approximately 105 characters
+• Cap your meta description length at approximately 105 characters (again, not a hard limit, but it minimizes the chances of Google truncating it in search results)

-• Make each meta description unique
+• Make each page’s meta description unique

 • Include your target keyword